Guide To Deck Maintenance

 Potential for peeling if not re oiled within 12-18 months

-Oil based products are associated with a a clearer coating showing more of the timbers natural grain however it tends to create higher maintenance decking due to the more rapid breakdown of oil when compared with water based products.
+Non-film forming oil based products are associated with a natural look, showing the timbers natural grain however, it tends to create higher maintenance decking due to the more rapid breakdown of oil when compared with water based products.
 Non water based products are often absorbed into the timber instead of providing a protecting coating over the surface, as a result the decking will dry faster if left without reapplication when compared to most water based products .
 Oil based products should be applied more frequently than water based products with applications being applied anywhere from 6-12 months and sometimes as frequently as every 4 months in areas fully exposed to the sun.